HoseaCodes/Blog/README.md

 - User login with the ability to add comments and like post.
 - Routing for 404
+- Case Studies
   - Add Calorie Kicthen, Sneaker-API, Ecommerce-Site, Ecommerce-Backend-Template, React-Crypto, Cypto-Learn, CareerConnect, and Expense-Tracker as project case studies.
+  - Create a template for all case studies
 - Confgiure multiple env
 - Syntax/Code Highlighting
 - Tags - Topics